-The finding also shows that the first hypothesis regarding the quality of the culinary experience has a positive effect on satisfaction with the culinary experience ( $H_1$ ) is supported.
+The finding also shows that the first hypothesis regarding the quality of the culinary experience has a positive effect on satisfaction with the culinary experience (H1) is supported.
 It can be seen from the t statistic value is 32.712, which is higher than 1.96.
-The following hypothesis ( $H_2$ ) is also supported because the t statistic value is 8.632, higher than 1.96.
-It means that culinary experience satisfaction positively and significantly impacts tourists' destination experience can increase tourist satisfaction (Hendijani, 2016; Peštek et al., 2014; Rahayu, 2018; Sukiman et al., 2013).
-Moreover, this study confirmed that one of the factors driving tourists' satisfaction with the culinary experience in the visited destination (Rajaratnam et al., 2015; Wang, 2016).
+The following hypothesis (H2) is also supported because the t statistic value is 8.632, higher than 1.96.
+It means that culinary experience satisfaction positively and significantly impacts tourists' destination experience satisfaction.
+The results align with the previous study that culinary experience can increase tourist satisfaction (Hendijani, 2016; Pestek & Činjarević, 2014; Rahayu, 2018; Sukiman et al., 2013).
+Moreover, this study confirmed that one of the factors driving tourists' satisfaction with the destination visited is when the tourists are satisfied with the culinary experience in the visited destination (Raiaratnam et al., 2015; Wang, 2016).